hyperjump-io/json-schema/README.md

     compiling the schema once and applying it to multiple instances.
 * **compile**: (schema: SDoc) => Promise<CompiledSchema>

-    Compile a schema to be used interpreted later.
+    Compile a schema to be interpreted later.
 A compiled schema is a JSON serializable structure that can be serialized an restored for later use.
 * **interpret**: (schema: CompiledSchema, instance: any, outputFormat: OutputFormat = FLAG) => OutputUnit